subhanjandas/subhanjandas/README.md

 <h1 align="center">Hi 👋, I'm Subhanjan Das</h1>

+📕 &nbsp;**Latest Blog Posts**
-<h4 align="center">As a data visualization and dashboarding aficionado, I am passionate about turning raw data into intuitive, interactive dashboards that empower organizations to make data-driven decisions.
+As a data visualization and dashboarding aficionado, I am passionate about turning raw data into intuitive, interactive dashboards that empower organizations to make data-driven decisions.
 Utilizing my expertise in tools such as Tableau, Google Analytics, and Excel, I have a proven history of crafting visually compelling and informative dashboards that effectively communicate key insights.
 My skill-set includes data analysis, data modeling, and the creation of interactive charts and graphs.
 In addition to my technical expertise, I pride myself on being a creative problem solver with an innate ability to distill complex data into easily digestible visuals that resonate with both technical and non-technical stakeholders.
-I am a lifelong learner, constantly seeking new opportunities to enhance my skills and to make a meaningful impact by helping organizations unlock the full potential of their data through effective visualization and dashboarding</h3>
+I am a lifelong learner, constantly seeking new opportunities to enhance my skills and to make a meaningful impact by helping organizations unlock the full potential of their data through effective visualization and dashboarding

 ![](https://github.com/subhanjandas/subhanjandas/blob/main/ezgif.com-gif-maker.gif)